pwlin/cordova-plugin-file-opener2/README.md

 - Android 4.4+ / iOS 9+ / WP8
 - Cordova 7.0 or higher

 Cordova 6.0 is supported by 2.0.19, but there are a number of issues, particularly with Android builds (see [232](https://github.com/pwlin/cordova-plugin-file-opener2/issues/232) [203](https://github.com/pwlin/cordova-plugin-file-opener2/issues/203) [207](https://github.com/pwlin/cordova-plugin-file-opener2/issues/207)).
-Using the [cordova-android-support-gradle-release](https://github.com/dpa99c/cordova-android-support-gradle-release) may help.
+Using the [cordova-android-support-gradle-release](https://github.com/dpa99c/cordova-android-support-gradle-release) plugin may help.

 Installation